hubyhub/cheatsheets/Gulp.md

 1. [Installation](#installation)
 2. [Gulpfile.js](#gulpfile)

 Gulp is a BUILD SYSTEM.
-A build system is simply a collection of tasks (comonly called "task runners") that automate repetetive work.
+A build system is simply a collection of tasks (comonly called "task runners") that automate repetitive work.

 <a name="installation"></a>
 ##  1. Installation